 Things I built on my spare time

 I love building software so much that I spent some of my spare time writing code, from algorithms and data structures to small products and web applications.
-Below some examples.*
+Below some examples: some of them grew to become quite successful.

 More on LinkedIn